Ally of S. Korea leader jailed over opinion rigging scandal

-A political ally of South Korean President Moon Jae-in has received a two-year prison term for his involvement in an online opinion rigging scandal.
+A political ally of South Korean President Moon Jae-in on Wednesday received a two-year prison term for his involvement in an online opinion rigging scandal.

-Wednesday's conviction of South Gyeongsang Gov. Kim Kyoung-soo is a blow to Moon, who is struggling to revive stalled negotiations on North Korea's nuclear program and address diverse economic woes at home.
+The conviction of South Gyeongsang Gov. Kim Kyoung-soo is a blow to Moon, a liberal who is struggling to revive stalled negotiations on North Korea's nuclear program and address diverse economic woes at home.

 Digital Access For Only $0.99